ProfessorKolodziej/cm523-assignment-template/README.md

 - `npm run start`: Start development.
 Opens a new window in your favorite browser which will refresh when you change your code.
 Edit your code in the `src` folder.
 - `npm run lint`: Run all linters on your code.
+- `npm run lint:html`: Lint your HTML for possible formatting and coding standards errors using HTML Validate.
 - `npm run lint:styles`: Lint your Sass/CSS styles for possible formatting and coding standards errors using Stylelint.
 - `npm run lint:js`: Lint your JavaScript for possible formatting and coding standards errors using ESLint.
 - `npm run build`: Create a production-ready build of your code to the `dist` folder.